 Alma committed suicide at the age of 29.
 Coincidentally, she passed away exactly one year after another young woman, actress Billie Carleton, similarly died of a drug overdose after the 1918 Victory Ball.
 That tragic end is about the most convincing piece of evidence for Alma being Rudolph and Mary’s daughter.

-Interestingly, husband #2, Donald Andrews—remember him?—died of an accidental poisoning 11 years later:
+Interestingly, husband #2, Donald Andrews—remember him?—died of poisoning 11 years later:

 However, it’s the second part of that headline Alma would approve of:

 A decade after her death, at least one newspaper was still giving her the recognition she craved in life.

 For more on this kooky story, as well as a deep dive into what may or may not have happened to Rudolph and Mary at that hunting lodge in Mayerling in 1889, keep an eye, er, ear, out for an upcoming episode of the entertaining and educational Body Count podcast.
 I recently had the privilege of recording an episode, along with the fabulous history blogger Girl in the Tiara.
 I’ll add the episode link here when it’s available, but in the meantime, treat yourself and check out the blog and previous episodes of the podcast!

 May Have Missed

 Did you click through Facebook or Twitter?
 We got lucky—don’t let social media algorithms keep you from seeing a post!
 Save yourself a click, and subscribe to have stories delivered to your inbox as soon as they’re published.